Direct Access for Answers to Conjunctive Queries with Aggregation: Locally Annotated Databases

-Recall our assumption that the domain of our semiring includes $\N$.
+Recall our assumption that the semiring domain includes $\N$.
 We take all values of $x'$ in $R^D$, place them in an array, denoted by $A$, and sort them.
 We denote by $h(f)$ the position of $f$ in $A$.
 Then we add annotations to $D$.
 For every fact $f$ in $R^D$, we define that $\tau(f) = h(f)$.
 For every fact $f$ in $D$ but not in $R^D$, we define $\tau(f) = \one$.
 Note that, with this construction, ordering by $\star$ is the same as ordering by $x'$.
-As $x'$ is in $X$ and appears after $\star$ in the order, we have that $y$ was not advanced during the construction of $Q_R$, and so, $\star$ appears in $Q$ in the same position where $y$ appears in $Q_R$.
-Since $x'$ appears after $y$ in $Q_R$, it also appears after $\star$.
-Due to the way we annotated the facts, sorting the results first by $\star$ and then by $x'$ is the same as sorting only by $\star$.
-This means that the $i$-th answer for $Q_0(D)$ is the same as the $i$-th answer for $Q(D, \tau)$, where the value of the annotation in $Q(D, \tau)$ is the position in $A$ of the value assigned to $x'$ in $Q_0(D)$, and the value for $x'$ which appears in the answer of $Q(D, \tau)$ in a different position.
-When the $i$-th answer for $Q_0(D)$ is requested, we fetch the $i$-th answer for $Q(D, \tau)$, replace the annotation with the value in the position for $x'$, and return the result without the annotation.
-Hence, we get the claimed reduction from direct access for $Q_0$ to direct access for $Q$ on $R$-annotated $\K$-databases, as required. \end{proof}
+As $x'$ is in $X_R$ and appears after $\star$ in the order, we have that $y$ is not advanced during the construction of $Q_R$, and so, $\star$ appears in $Q$ in the same position where $y$ appears in $Q_R$.
+Since $x'$ appears after $y$ in $Q_R$, it also appears after $\star$ in $Q$.
+Due to the way we annotate the facts, sorting the results first by $\star$ and then by $x'$ is the same as sorting only by $\star$.
+This means that, for all $i$, the $i$-th answer for $Q_0(D)$ is the same as the $i$-th answer for $Q(D, \tau)$, where the value of the annotation in $Q(D, \tau)$ is the position in $A$ of the value assigned to $x'$ in $Q_0(D)$, and the value for $x'$ appears in the answer of $Q(D, \tau)$ in a different position.
+When the $i$-th answer for $Q_0(D)$ is requested, we fetch the $i$-th answer for $Q(D, \tau)$ and replace the annotation with the value in the position of $x'$.
+Hence, we get the claimed reduction from direct access for $Q_0$ to direct access for $Q$ on $R$-annotated $\K$-databases, where the database construction takes $O(|D|\log|D|)$ time, and the translation of an answer during access takes constant time. \end{proof}

-We obtain the positive side of the result by treating the annotation as an extra variable that depends functionally on the original variables of $R$.
-Our definition of the $R$-deannotation is exactly the \e{FD-reordered extension}~\cite{DBLP:conf/pods/CarmeliTGKR21} of the query with this extra variable, and the tractability of such an extension is known to imply the tractability of the original query.

-We note that the proof of the negative side of \cref{theorem:full-query-annotation-to-variable} applies to any domain other than $\N$, as long as we can generate infinitely many elements according to the underlying order of the semiring.